Point and Shoot (Better Call Saul): Production

 "Point and Shoot" was the mid-season premiere of the sixth season of Better Call Saul.
 Breaking Bad and Better Call Saul creator Vince Gilligan directed the episode written by co-executive producer Gordon Smith.

 The opening scene, with Howard's car and personal effects at the beach, was the last scene filmed for Better Call Saul and the only major scene ever shot for the series outside of Albuquerque, New Mexico.
 It was filmed in March 2022 in Leo Carrillo State Beach, California.
 Paul Donachie was the episode's cinematographer, though the opening scene had to be shot with cinematographer Marshall Adams as Donachie was in England at the time.
 As principal photography wrapped a month earlier, the footage was shot after production ended.

-On July 27, 2021, the first day of filming "Point and Shoot", lead actor Bob Odenkirk (who plays Jimmy) suffered a heart attack.
+On July 27, 2021, the first day of filming "Point and Shoot", lead actor Bob Odenkirk (who plays Jimmy) suffered a heart incident.
 The incident occurred while he was on a break with series regulars Rhea Seehorn (Kim), Patrick Fabian (Howard), and Tony Dalton (Lalo) after shooting the scene where Lalo instructs Jimmy and Kim on what to do, which had run for twelve hours.
 In hindsight, Seehorn said she was grateful Odenkirk had decided to hang out with them instead of going to his trailer.
 The actors were in an empty studio where they would regularly take breaks.
 There, Odenkirk was in a plexiglass cubicle riding an exercise bike and watching a Chicago Cubs baseball game when he collapsed.
 The other actors were talking nearby, noticed, and called for help.
 Rosa Estrada, a former medic and on-set health safety supervisor, and assistant director Angie Meyer administered CPR and deployed an automated external defibrillator.
 It took three attempts for Odenkirk's pulse to return.
 He was rushed to Albuquerque's Presbyterian Hospital, where two stents were put in his body to relieve plaque buildup that he had known about since 2018 but had not medicated.

 Odenkirk was treated without further surgery and took a five-week break from filming, requiring production to make some schedule changes to accommodate this.
 In mid-August, Dalton said scenes not involving Odenkirk were being filmed, but Odenkirk had not yet been given clearance to return.
 According to Gilligan and Smith, a large part of the apartment scene had been shot before the heart attack, primarily the coverage of Odenkirk and Seehorn.
 Two months later, in September 2021, Odenkirk came back on set.
 He shot the following episode, "Fun and Games", and then returned to shoot the rest of the scene from "Point and Shoot" when Gilligan was available, including Dalton's coverage and the portion where Jimmy is tied to a chair.
 Filming for the rest of the season was limited to a maximum of twelve hours a day as a result of the incident.
+After the series had concluded, Gould would say that had Odenkirk not recovered, he and the producers likely would not have continued on without their star and dropped the show.